With over 20 million students attending U.S. colleges and

 Becoming a Member

-**Note that we will be implementing a new membership model for 2021.
+**Note that we implemented a new membership model starting in 2021.
 Learn more about the new model here.**